 To further develop this programme, we are exploring new and innovative ways to combine technology and healthcare in an acute environment.
 Including:

 - Using the Breathing Stone concept to design new handheld interventions which use sound and light to help combat stress and anxiety.

 - Widening accessibility of participatory arts activities by creating new musical instruments, building on our existing app OPRA, which brings music-making to patients’ bedsides.

 - Developing wearable gaming technology to assist with rehabilitation for patients making therapy more interactive, engaging and enjoyable.
-This is building on a trial project with the Stroke team at [which hospital?], where they used the Nintendo Wii games console as a form of therapy for patients following a stroke.
+This is building on a trial project with the Stroke team, where they used the Nintendo Wii games console as a form of therapy for patients following a stroke.
 The team found that patients mobility improved, and engagement increased significantly.